 This is an invitational RFQ and is not for distribution to other artists.
 It is designed to accelerate the selection of highly qualified candidates.
-Artists' materials will be vilidipile team atracitose la eruane at benearce-era requirements.
-The Selection Committee will review eligible applications and select a group of up to three finalists finalist teams to invite to West Des Moines for an interview.
-Costs of travel associated with the interview process will be provided by the City of West Dee Moinee.
+Artists' materials will be pre-screened to ensure all applicants meet eligibility requirements.
+The Selection Committee will review eligible applications and select a group of up to three finalists/ finalist teams to invite to West Des Moines for an interview.
+Costs of travel associated with the interview process will be provided by the City of West Des Moines.
 Further information will be provided to the finalists.

-Upon completion of an in-person interview, one artist/ artist team will be commissioned to develop, fabricate, and install a permanent atwork.
-Additional requirements will be cutined in instructions to finalists.
-Plaque see the following timeline for further details.
+Upon completion of an in-person interview, one artist/ artist team will be commissioned to develop, fabricate, and install a permanent artwork.
+Additional requirements will be outlined in instructions to finalists.
+Please see the following timeline for further details.

-If you need clarification or further information, contact Project Consultant Jan Krava at Foracaet Public Art.
-JanK@ForecastPublicArt.org
+If you need clarification or further information, contact Project Consultant Jen Krava at Forecast Public Art: JenK@ForecastPublicArt.org